 The Maastricht Treaty

 To this day, the Maastricht Treaty shapes the way Europeans in the European Union live and work together.
 The signing of the treaty was a milestone achievement following a drawn-out negotiation process, but it was by no means the end of the road.
 On the contrary: it formed the new starting point for a collective future that we as Europeans continue to shape today.
+Explore the heritage of Europe and find out everything you need to know about the Maastricht Treaty in this brochure.

 The Maastricht Treaty and European Heritage Label